calebdw/larastan/README.md

 Hello! 👋

-This is my fork of [larastan/larastan][larastan], which includes additional features and improvements that have been proposed but are not yet available in the upstream version.
+This is my fork of [larastan/larastan][larastan], which includes additional features and improvements that have been proposed but are not yet available in the upstream package.
-This version is intended to provide the community with immediate access to these enhancements while maintaining compatibility with the upstream package.
+This fork is intended to provide the community with immediate access to these enhancements while maintaining compatibility with the upstream package.

 ## 🔄 Changes and Upstream PRs

-This fork includes the following changes and enhancements over the upstream version:
+This fork includes the following changes and enhancements:

 - [feat: update relation generics](https://github.com/larastan/larastan/pull/1990)
 - [feat: support newFactory method when resolving factory](https://github.com/larastan/larastan/pull/1922)